nshafer/django-hashid-field/README.rst

 * Stores IDs as integers in the database
 * Allows lookups and filtering by hashid string or Hashid object and (optionally) integer.
-* Can enable integer lookups global or per-field
+* Can enable integer lookups globally or per-field
 * Can be used as sort key
 * Can drop-in replace an existing IntegerField (HashidField) or AutoField (HashidAutoField)
 * Allows specifying a salt globally
 * Supports custom *salt*, *min_length*, *alphabet* and *allow_int_lookup* settings per field
 * Supports Django REST Framework Serializers
-* Support common filtering lookups, such as ``__contains`` so that Django Admin search_fields works out of the box.
+* Supports common filtering lookups, such as ``field__icontains`` so that Django Admin search_fields works out of the box.
+* Supports subquery lookups with `field__in=queryset`
+* Supports hashing operations so the fields can be used in Dictionaries and Sets.

 Requirements
 ------------